ScottHull/Exoplanet-Pocketknife/README.md

 _____________________________________________________
 ---EP_AutoPlot:

 AutoPlot requires the user to create two subdirectories in the directory in which AutoPlot is placed: 'hefesto_fort.58_bsp_outputs' and 'hefesto_fort.58_morb_outputs'.
 Within these subdirectories, BSP and MORB fort.58 HeFESTo output files must be placed in the appropriate directory.
 The user may then call up the AutoPlot script and will be asked to enter 'begin'.
-Once more, AutoPlot will delete and recreate all output files and subdirectories that it genereates throughout its processes.
+Once more, AutoPlot will delete and recreate all output files and subdirectories that it generates throughout its processes.
 If you have work you like to keep from previous runs of the script, it is recommended that you move those files/subdirectories outside of the working AutoPlot directory.

 After entering 'begin', AutoPlot will begin reading the fort.58 BSP/MORB output files and creating CSV formatted versions in which depth and density (rho) data is written.
 AutoPlot associates BSP and MORB output files based on the name of the star contained in the title of the fort.58 file, so it is important that they remain unaltered.
 AutoPlot will then create three types of graphs, found in the following subdirectories: